Skip to main content

 The techniques described in this guide for new homes require incorporating structural design features such raised heel trusses that allow for the full depth of insulation in the attic eaves.
 This approach is not feasible in existing homes that do not have specially designed roof trusses.
 However, attic eaves in existing home can be insulated to the extent that space allows while still permitting adequate ventilation.

 Prior to installing insulation, carefully clear, clean, and air seal the top plates for all exterior walls.
 Clearing this area may involve rolling back or moving insulation that is in the rafter cavities.
 Use a continuous bead of sealant or spray foam to seal the seam between the top plate and the gypsum board.
 The seam may also be sealed with rigid foam, sheet goods, or reflective foil insulation that is glued in place and sealed along all edges.
-Seal all penetrations through the soffits that are not part of the air vents and confirm that screening over soffit vents is securely in place; these steps will help stop the entry of pests and wind-blown rainwater.
+Seal all penetrations through the soffits that are not part of the air vents and confirm that screening over soffit vents is securely in place; these steps will help prevent the entry of pests and wind-blown rainwater.

 Install baffles as described for new homes in the Description tab.
 In addition to the approach described for new homes, baffles may also be supported using spray foam or rolled fiberglass batts to form a backstop for the baffles.
 If the baffles will block access to the wall top plate, seal the top plate before installing the baffle.